galchapman/Scouting-2022/README.md

 Like [main.css](main.css) or favicon.ico.
 But most of them require some backend code so they include a handleFunction.
 All of them are mentioned in [configHTTP](server/server.go).
 In this function you can see all the available urls and where they are implemented.
+For more reading about the server use the [site documentation](www/README.md).

 ## Final Notes
 The code was writen in about a month while a FTC season was going so we didn't spend a lot of time on it.